Akb-25/BloodConnectPlus_BloodDonationApp/README.md

 # Blood Connect - Blood Donation App

-A cross-platform mobile app that connects blood donors and recipients.
-Built using React Native, NodeJS, Express.js Firebase, Supabase and Cloudinary.
+A cross-platform mobile app that uses geo-location to connect blood donors and recipients, enabling quick and safe connections.
+Built using React Native, Express.js, NodeJS, Firebase, Supabase and Cloudinary.

 ---